Carla and Her Black Beans Thrive in Her Busiest Season

 Despite Carla’s zeal for an intense and busy life, fall is her craziest season of all because of harvest.

 I am an eight on the Enneagram.
 For me that means that I like to do a variety of things, have a variety of friends and pave the way for other people to get through and succeed.
-My jobs as a mom of four kids, a farmer and wheat flour sales executive work together really well because I like having a busy and intense life.
-I love the relationships I’ve built in each part of it, and that in all of it, I get to prioritize my family.
-We all have a role to play on our farm where we (me, my hubby and our children) raise corn, soybeans, wheat, black beans, navy beans, hay, beef cattle and pigs together.
+My jobs as a mom of four kids, a farmer at Eight Plates Farm and a wheat flour sales executive work together really well because I like having a busy and intense life.

 Despite my obvious zeal for an intense and busy life, fall is our craziest season of all because of harvest.
 The intensity is about to crank way up!
 During harvest, you’ll usually find me doing a variety of jobs on the farm, like transporting equipment, and even running the combine.
 Once we start harvesting, we keep going strong until the job is done.
 The first crop we typically harvest, black beans, will probably be ready in a few short weeks.
 Right now, those fields are still quite green and lush – not quite dried down enough.
 But soon enough it’ll be time.